mhanf/ShinyRating/README.md

 The developer and maintainer is [mhanf](https://github.com/mhanf).
 External contributions are welcome.
-Please keep in mind that I am not a professional R developer but an enthusiastic R data scientist who plays with shiny and js as a pretext to learn new stuffs.
+Please keep in mind that I am not a professional R developer but an enthusiastic R data scientist who plays with shiny and javascript as a pretext to learn new stuffs.
 Unfortunately, so is my code.
 Please note that the ShinyRating project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.